 For the past 4 months I’ve had the pleasure of traveling with an amazing companion.
-I met my boyfriend, Dennis, in Bangkok back in November and since then, the two of us have seen and done some pretty incredible things together.
+I met my boyfriend, Dennis, in Bangkok (referenced in my previous post!) back in November and since then, the two of us have seen and done some pretty incredible things together.
 There is not a single worldly possession that I would trade for the memories we have made.
 Unfortunately he flew home to The Netherlands a few days ago, so I’ve been having to readjust to being alone.
 If there’s one thing I know, amid all the general anxieties that plague my brain, it’s that I’ll be missing him very much.

 Laos was different… it was absolutely beautiful and extremely laid back.
 Getting around was a bit more difficult (and expensive) but still manageable.
 Dennis and I traveled all the way from the south of the country to the north.
 We learned about the UXO (unexploded ordinances) situation which left me feeling guilty as an American and wanting to do more.
 We spent a lot of time exploring the nature, which didn’t hold back one bit in its allure.
-When it came time to leave, I was sad.
+When it came time to leave, I was actually quite sad.
 Maybe one day I’ll make it back there.

 But then came Nepal… and I can say without a doubt that Nepal takes the cake so far.
-I love it so much here that I extended my visa an extra 2 months so that I can learn more about the country and its people.
+I love it so much here that I extended my visa an extra 2 months so that I can learn more about the country and the people.

 I’ll try to keep up with my blog better now that I have a little more time on my hands.
-But knowing me, I won’t make any promises.

 Tid-bits and observations that some might find interesting: